-Rafting on the Jordan is one of the classics of an Israeli summer, known in the local vernacular as “kayaking”.
+Rafting on the River Jordan is one of the classics of an Israeli summer, known in the local vernacular as “kayaking”.
 There are several places to rent equipment along the Jordan.
 You get all the gear needed including life vests.

 There are two ways to progress – just enjoy it.
-Or if you are teenagers (in body or in mind) and there is more than one raft in your party – well let’s just say it is hot and so lots of water has a cooling affect.
+Or if you are teenagers (in body or in mind) and there is more than one raft in your party – well let’s just say it is hot and so lots of water has a cooling effect.

 Generally, you get to go down the river for an hour or two – you can pull onto the bank and have time out and a picnic — and then you reach the stopping point.
 They haul you out and then take you back to the start, on an old bus.

 As a variation on a theme, in some places it is possible to float down the river in individual inner tubes – just follow the crowds.